-We created the CrunchBase Venture Program to ensure that the startup community continues to have an open, up-to-date, and accurate database of companies, venture fundings, and entrepreneurs.
-Through this initiative, venture funds, angel investors and incubators can guarantee that their public data is accurately represented inside CrunchBase.
+We created the CrunchBase Venture Program to ensure that the startup community continues to have an open, up-to-date, and accurate database of companies, investors, and entrepreneurs.
+Through this initiative, venture funds, angel groups, accelerators, and incubators can guarantee that their public data is accurately represented inside CrunchBase.

-Members of the Venture Program agree to provide CrunchBase public information which they release about their portfolio companies – including funding updates, staffing changes, product launches, and acquisitions.
+Joining the Venture Program is free.
+Members simply agree to provide CrunchBase public information which they release about their portfolio companies – including funding updates, staffing changes, product launches, and acquisitions.
 The data can be passed to CrunchBase by editing a simple spreadsheet containing your CrunchBase profile.
 Members of the venture program are also welcome to share their CrunchBase spreadsheets as they see fit.
 Finally, you’d prefer to use something other than a spreadsheet to share data with CrunchBase, don’t worry.
 We also handle RSS feed, emails, twitter feeds, XML, … it doesn’t matter.

 Current Members of the Venture Program

 A number of people have asked us to publish a list of firms who are now taking part so here’s a selection of partners which was updated on July 17, 2014.